Vic Falls to Cape Town

 Victoria Falls - Victoria Falls Wildlife Trust Visit.

-Chobe National Park - Dawn Open Safari Vehicle Game Drive.
+Chobe National Park - Dawn Open 4x4 Game Drive.

 Okavango Delta - Mokoro safari.